Levant Fair: Memorials

 There are two memorials placed at the entrance to the former fairgrounds.
 One is dedicated to the Haganah-run secret weapons factory, once hidden inside the Romanian pavilion.
 The other one commemorates the 27 December 1945 Irgun attack on the local British military camp, in which Jewish underground fighters seized British weapons and ammunition.
-It remembers Irgun fighter Dov Sternglas aka 'Sergeant Avner', who died from the wounds he suffered in the attack.
+It remembers Irgun fighter Dov Sternglas 'Sergeant Avner', who died from the wounds he suffered in the attack.